mercari/spanner-autoscaler/README.md

 4. Create Kubernetes Secret for the service account like below:

     ```sh
-    $ kubectl create secret generic spanner-autoscaler-service-account --from-file=service-account=./service-account-key.json -n your-namespace
+    $ kubectl create secret generic spanner-autoscaler-gcp-sa --from-file=service-account=./service-account-key.json -n your-namespace
     ```
-> :information_source: At deployment time, if you do not wish to provide `spanner-autoscaler` access to cluster wide secrets, then you can choose to uncomment [this patch section](https://github.com/mercari/spanner-autoscaler/blob/rbac-optimize-test/config/rbac/kustomization.yaml#L23-L31).
-You can then create a separate `Role` and `RoleBinding` in your namespace and restrict the access of `spanner-autoscaler` to only specific secrets.
-An example of this can be found in [examples](/config/samples/rbac/role.yaml).
+> :information_source: By default, `spanner-autoscaler` will have read access to `secret`s named `spanner-autoscaler-gcp-sa` in any namespace.
+If you wish to use a different name for your secret, then you need to explicitly create a `Role` and a `RoleBinding` ([example](/config/samples/rbac/role.yaml)) in your namespace.
+This will provide `spanner-autoscaler` with read access to any secret of your choice.

 #### 1c.
 Prepare Service Account for each SpannerAutoscaler using Workload Identity and impersonation